marlia92/PFA-component-starter/src/component-library/content/components/elements/smart-video/index.md

 ---
 title: Smart Video
 order: 3
-overview: "A versatile video component supporting YouTube, Vimeo, and native HTML5 sources.
-Maintains responsive aspect ratios with consistent styling across all video types."
+overview: "A video component for embedding YouTube, Vimeo, or HTML5 content.
+Optimizes performance by loading YouTube and Vimeo players only on interaction instead of pageload.
+Supports custom aspect ratios, preview images, and titles."

 examples:
   - slugs:
       - local-source